-A couple NBA teams had strong starts to this season.
+A couple NBA teams had strong starts to the 2016–17 season.
 Examples include the San Antonio Spurs and Chicago Bulls.
 While the Spurs backed up their hot start, the Bulls did not suddenly transform into one of the best teams in the Eastern Conference.
-Here are five past teams that got off to a great start but still found themselves sitting out the postseason.
+Regardless, they made it to the playoffs; something the Miami Heat missed altogether.
+Here are five past teams that got off to a great start but still missed the playoffs.

 1. Cleveland Cavaliers (2000–01)

 Just a few years prior to landing LeBron James in the NBA draft, the Cleveland Cavaliers were a middling franchise struggling just to sneak into the postseason.
 In 1999–00, the Cavs were 32-50 behind diminished star Shawn Kemp and small forward Lamond Murray.
 But the following season, Kemp was gone and center Zydrunas Ilgauskas returned to the court after sitting out a full season with a foot injury.
 Point guard Andre Miller busted out, and the Cavs were off to a 15-7 start.